philzook58/philzook58.github.io/_notes/ocaml.md

 - "compilation units"

 Functors are "dependently typed" in some ways in that the signature of the output can depend on the types in the actual module of the input

+Modules are by default a runtime notion actually.?
+They are literally records that get built by the entrypoint of each file.
+When I access an external file there is actually an indirection through the record?
+Well they do dynamic linking?

 ### Modules vs Typeclasses